 Did you know that every experience I provide through The Dazzling Details is blanketed in gratitude?

-Practicing gratitude increases positive emotions, your ability to savor experiences, deal with adversity and build strong relationships, just to mention a few.
+Practicing gratitude increases positive emotions, the ability to savor experiences, deal with adversity and build strong relationships, to mention a few.

-Rolling your consult, retreat or wedding experience all up in a gratitude burrito is my jam.
+Rolling your wedding experience all up in a gratitude burrito is my jam.

 Wondering how you can actively practice wedding day gratitude?
 I’ve got some ideas.